Butt joint: Screwed butt joint

+If the material is a weak-centered one like particleboard, a confirmat screw may be used.
+This has a large shank and acts more like a dowel.

 Butt joint with pocket hole screws

 This is a variation of the screwed butt joint in which the screws are inserted into pocket holes drilled in the rear face of one of the joint members.
 The screws extend into cross grain in the adjacent member, so much shorter screws can be used.
 This method is preferred when the edges of the frame will be visible.

 The pocket holes require two drilling operations to be completed.
 The first is to counterbore the pocket hole itself, which houses the screw head within the member.
 This hole is stopped 1/4 in or so from the edge of the frame member.
 The second step is to drill a pilot hole concentric with the pocket hole which extends through the edge of the member.
 The pilot hole allows the screw to pass through the member and into the adjoining member.
 This two stage drilling operation may be performed with two different sized drill bits, however there are special stepped bits available to perform the operation in a single pass.
 The drilling operation is often facilitated by a pocket hole jig which allows the user to drill the pocket hole at the correct angle and to the correct depth.